sshonosuke/mcci-meta/README.md

 # mcci-meta: A Unified Method for Improved Inference in Random-effects Meta-analysis via Monte Carlo Conditioning
 This package implements the unified method for improved inference via Monte Carlo Conditioning (MC) in random-effects meta-analysis, as proposed by Sugasawa and Noma (2017).

+Functions are implemented in *MC-function.R*.
-Install R functions and datasets
+Install R functions and example datasets.
 ```{r}
 load("Example-Data.RData")
 source("MC-function.R")